brandon-hastings/Lumeleon/README.md

-# Gecko.Repo
+# Lumeleon

+Step 1: Use syntax "python patternAnalysis.py", to launch the user interface, where you can import folders of images to be analyzed in sequence.
 ## Intensity Matching:
-Step 1: Use syntax "python match.py folder_name", in which folder_name is the name of on of the subfolder containing pictures from the same specimen.
-The reference image (alphabetically) will be displayed.
+Step 1: Use "Standardize Images", to scale the images to a color standard present in all images.
+The reference image will be displayed first.

 Step 2: Define a reference rectangle on the image by clicking and holding the left mouse button.